 We'n Hushurreni'milh (Mole)

-This story was told by both Jerry James (recorded under the title We'n Twulh "The Sky Falls" by Reichard) and Della Prince (recorded under the title "Mole" by Teeter).
+This story was told by both Jerry James (recorded under the title We'n Twulh "The Sky Falls" by Gladys Reichard1) and Della Prince (recorded under the title "Mole" by Karl Teeter2).
 It describes how the mole got its name, and how its front paws came to be splayed to the sides.

-Alfred Kroeber was also told a very short version of this story (but only in English) by a Wiyot man he identifies only as “an old man called Bill”.
+Alfred Kroeber was also told a very short version of this story (in English) by a Wiyot man he identifies only as “an old man called Bill”.
 Below is his version, as published in The Journal of American Folk-Lore, vol. XVIII (1905):

 11. THE MOLE AND THE SKY.

 The mole is ashamed to come out in the daytime.
 Once the sky fell and it held it up with its hand.
 Under the weight of the sky its hand turned bottom up.
 Hence its hand is twisted now.

 A few notes about the longer version of the story as told by Della Prince and Jerry James, as it can be a bit difficult to understand without context:

 - Rrak Shou’r Lhugilh / Rrak Shurra Lhughilh (Southwest-Young-Man; abbreviated as SWYM) is what Kroeber describes as a “culture-hero”.
 He appears in many stories, sometimes saving people or doing heroic things, other times getting in trouble.
 The story of Mole describes how his greed caused the sky to fall.